yingweiwo

 Pharmacodynamics

-**A note on spasticity** Spasticity is an increase in muscle accompanied by uncontrolled, repetitive contractions of skeletal muscles which are involuntary.
-The patient suffering from muscle spasticity may have reduced mobility and high levels of pain, contributing to poor quality of life and problems performing activities of personal hygiene and care. **General effects** Tizanidine is a rapidly acting drug used for the relief of muscle spasticity when it is required for performing specific activities.
-It acts as an agonist at Alpha-2 adrenergic receptor sites and relieves symptoms of muscle spasticity, allowing the continuation of normal daily activities.
-In animal models, tizanidine has not been shown to exert direct effects on skeletal muscle fibers or the neuromuscular junction, and has shown no significant effect on monosynaptic spinal reflexes (consisting of the communication between only 1 sensory neuron and 1 motor neuron).
-The frequency of muscle spasm and clonus are shown to be decreased by tizanidine.
-Tizanidine shows a stronger action on polysynaptic reflexes, which involve several interneurons (relay neurons) communicating with motor neurons stimulating muscle movement. **Effects on blood pressure and heart rate** This drug decreases heart rate and blood pressure in humans.
-Despite this, rebound hypertension and tachycardia along with increased spasticity can occur when tizanidine is abruptly discontinued.
+Spasticity is defined as increased muscle activity accompanied by uncontrolled, repetitive, involuntary contractions of skeletal muscles.
+Patients with muscle spasticity may experience limited mobility, severe pain, decreased quality of life, and difficulty performing personal hygiene and care activities.
+Tizanidine is a fast-acting medication used to relieve muscle spasms required for specific activities.
+As an agonist of α2-adrenergic receptors, it relieves muscle spasm symptoms, allowing patients to continue normal daily activities.
+In animal models, tizanidine has not shown direct effects on skeletal muscle fibers or neuromuscular junctions, nor has it shown significant effects on monosynaptic spinal reflexes (consisting of communication between only one sensory neuron and one motor neuron).
+Tizanidine reduces the frequency of muscle spasms and clonus.
+Tizanidine has a stronger effect on polysynaptic reflexes, which involve communication between multiple interneurons (relay neurons) and the motor neurons stimulating muscle movement.
+Effects on blood pressure and heart rate: This drug can lower heart rate and blood pressure in humans.
+However, abrupt discontinuation of tizanidine may result in rebound hypertension and tachycardia, as well as worsening of spasms.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.